statelyai/xstate/.changeset/proud-carpets-tap.md

 'xstate': patch
 ---

-allow machines to use sendParent when they are not invoked/spawned
+Machines can now use `sendParent(...)` without error, even when they are not invoked/spawned from a parent.